-This Installation Guide provides instructions for installing and setting up your Synapse system with software version 3.1.1 or later.
-For the Synapse SB67070 SIP Gateway, this quide applies to software version 3.1.2.
+This Installation Guide provides instructions for installing and setting up your Synapse system with software version 3.0.0 or later.
 See page 9 for instructions on checking the software version on the Gateway, the Deskset, and the ATA.

-Before using this AT&T product, please read "Appendix F: Important Safety Instructions" on page 152.
-Please read this quide thoroughly for all the information necessary to install your new AT&T product.
+Before using this AT&T product, please read "Appendix F: Important Safety Instructions" on page 160.
+Please read this guide thoroughly for all the information necessary to install your new AT&T product.

 For customer service or product information, contact the person who installed your system.
-If your installer is unavailable, visit our web site at NOTE www.telephones.att.com/smb or call 1 (888) 916-2007.
+If your installer is unavailable, visit our web site at www.telephones.att.com/smb or call 1 (888) 916-2007.
 In Canada, dial 1 (888) 883-2474.